 “Well don’t look at my ring, don’t look at Trudy, but wonder who taught her how to do all that.
 Who taught her to be a pilot.
 What is really special here?”

 Sam.
 The little guy with the sparking blue eyes.

 The locals were in love with their instructor.

 Turned out that Sam the Cessna instructor knew a lot about flying.
-He is a skilful sailor of the sky.
-He insists that he can't teach people to be pilots — yet says that anyone can learn to be a master of the wild blue yonder.
-This site is the start of my attempt to capture the magic.
-Inner Art of Airmanship is not about having an error-free flight, but about having right mind and right action.
-It's about discipline beyond numbers, flowing flight, and the safety warrior for whom the wing becomes a Samurai sword.
-It's about all the work that results in effortless elegance.
+He was a skilful sailor of the sky.
+He insisted that he couldn’t teach people to be pilots — yet said anyone can learn to be a master of the wild blue yonder.
+This site is the start of my attempt to capture that magic.
+Inner art of airmanship isn’t about having an error-free flight, but about having right mind and right action.
+It’s about discipline beyond numbers, flowing flight, and the safety warrior for whom the wing becomes a Samurai sword.
+It’s about all the work that results in effortless elegance.

 I hope you enjoy this journey inward.
 What do you have to lose but bad habits?

 No matter how important a man at sea may consider himself, unless he is fundamentally worthy the sea will some day find him out.

 If you deliberately set out to be less than you are capable of becoming, you will be deeply unhappy for the rest of your life.